-Each of our centers offers a learning environment that enhances the and competencies in a chosen area.
-Our experienced and passions in their pursuit for future careers and profitable labor opportunitie partnered with many businesses and industry leaders and is commeared experienced with the greatest potential.
-Our Financial Aid graduating students interested in furthering their education.
+Each of our centers offers a learning environment that enhances the development of knowledge, skills and competencies in a chosen area.
+Our experienced and passionate staff is ready to support our students in their pursuit for future careers and profitable labor opportunities.
+The Job Placement Department has partnered with many businesses and industry leaders and is committed to matching our students with career opportunities with the greatest potential.
+Our Financial Aid Officer is also a viable resource for graduating students interested in furthering their education.

-As we begin a new school year, I am excited about the myriad of County Vocational Technical School's staff is committed to assisvisions, aspirations, and ambitions towards rewarding careers.
+As we begin a new school year, I am excited about the myriad of opportunities that lie ahead.
+The Ocean County Vocational Technical School's staff is committed to assist all students in the development of visions, aspirations, and ambitions towards rewarding careers.